xypan1232/rnnloc/README.md

 You can test rnnloc on the uploaded subc_human_n2v_GO_KEGG_mRMR_550.arff.gz using 10-fold cross-validation as done in paper. <br>

-## Train and test LSTM classifier with SMOTE for oversampling.
+## Evaluate LSTM classifier with SMOTE for oversampling using 10-fold cross-validation on the final optimized 550-D features.
 1. Evaluate LSTM classifier with SMOTE for over-sampling using 10-fold cross-validaiton:<br>
 ``` python3 rnn-kfold-smote-run.py -c 16 --datapath subc_human_n2v_GO_KEGG_mRMR_550.arff -e 500 -u 400 -k 10``` <br>
 where -c is the number of classes, --datapath is the training file with embedding and enrichment features, locations as the labels, -e is the dimension of embedding, -u is number of neurons in the hidden layer of LSTM, k is k-fold cross-validation.
 This program will evaluate the rnnloc using k-fold cross-validation. <br>